-An alternative explanation of the results suggests that unconscious processing does not exert its effect over reaching responses as well as it does over keypresses.
-The reason being that unconscious effects are short-lived (Greenwald et al., 1996) while reaching responses are a relatively long ongoing procedure.
-However, this interpretation does not conform with the clustering results which show that primes exert their effects almost throughout the entire movement.
-In addition, given that the reaction times of the two measures differ in only 60ms (Mreaching = 594.62, Mkeyboard = 535.49) this explanation seems unlikely.
+Another alternative explanation for the results suggests relies on the short-lived nature of unconscious effects (Greenwald et al., 1996).
+As reaching responses are a relatively long ongoing procedure, they might be less affected by short-lived effects.
+However, this interpretation does not align with the cluster-based permutation results which show that the primes exerted their effects almost throughout the entire movement.
+In addition, given that the reaction times of the two measures differed by 60ms only (Mreaching = 594.62, Mkeyboard = 535.49), this explanation seems unlikely, since if the effect vanished too quickly for affecting reaching, it should have also faded away for keyboard presses as well.
+Thus, it seems like the lower SNR is a more plausible explanation for the results.